Transferring to Lackawanna

 Credit earned at foreign institutions must be evaluated by a professional transcript evaluation service before transfer credit will be reviewed.

 AP and CLEP exams will be reviewed for possible transfer credit once the Registrar’s office receives an official score report directly from College Board.
+A score of “3” or higher is necessary to receive advanced placement at Lackawanna College.

 Due to the rapid advancement of Information Systems technology, any Information Systems course taken prior to 5 years before the student’s application will not be accepted as equivalent to any required Information Systems course.
 Students who profess proficiency in these areas are welcome to apply for Credit by Exam.